Generative AI at Work

-In this paper, we study the adoption of a generative AI tool that provides conversational guidance for customer support agents.\footnote{A note on terminology.
-There are many definitions of artificial intelligence and of intelligence itself--- \citet{legg2007collection} list over 70 of them.
-In this paper, we define ``artificial intelligence'' (AI) as an umbrella term that refers to a computer system that is able to sense, reason, or act like a human. ``Machine learning'' (ML) is a branch of AI that uses algorithms to learn from data, identify patterns and make predictions or decisions without being explicitly programmed \citep{aivsml}.
+In this paper, we study the adoption of a generative AI tool that provides conversational guidance to customer support agents.\footnote{A note on terminology.
+There are many definitions of artificial intelligence and of intelligence itself---\citet{legg2007collection} list over 70 of them.
+In this paper, we define ``artificial intelligence'' (AI) as an umbrella term that refers to systems that exhibit intelligent behavior, such as learning reasoning and problem-solving. ``Machine learning'' (ML) is a branch of AI that uses algorithms to learn from data, identify patterns, and make predictions or decisions without being explicitly programmed \citep{aivsml}.
 Large language models (LLMs) and tools built around LLMs such as ChatGPT are an increasingly important application of machine learning.
-LLMs generate new content, making them a form of ``generative AI.''} This is, to our knowledge, the first study of the impact of generative AI when deployed at scale in the workplace.
-We find that access to AI assistance increases the productivity of agents by 14 percent, as measured by the number of customer issues they are able to resolve per hour.
-In contrast to studies of prior waves of computerization, we find that these gains accrue disproportionately to less-experienced and lower-skill workers.\footnote{We provide a discussion of this literature at the end of this section.} We argue that this occurs because ML systems work by capturing and disseminating the patterns of behavior that characterize the most productive agents.
+LLMs generate new content, making them a form of ``generative AI.'' ``Generative AI'' is a type of artificial intelligence that can create new content, such as text, images, or music, by learning patterns from existing data.} This is, to our knowledge, the first study of the impact of generative AI deployed at scale in the workplace.
+We find that access to AI assistance increases the productivity of agents by 15\%, as measured by the number of customer issues they are able to resolve per hour.
+We find that these gains accrue disproportionately to less-experienced and lower-skill customer support workers.
+This finding suggests that generative AI systems may be capable of capturing and disseminating the behaviors of the most productive agents.

 Computers and software have transformed the economy with their ability to perform certain tasks with far more precision, speed, and consistency than humans.
-To be effective, these systems typically require explicit and detailed instructions for how to transform inputs into outputs: when engineers write code to perform a task, they are codifying that task.
-Yet because many production processes rely on tacit knowledge, these processes have so far defied automation \citep{polanyi_tacit_1966, autorPolanyiParadoxShape2014}.
+To be effective, these systems typically require explicit and detailed instructions for how to transform inputs into outputs: a software engineer must literally program the computer.
+Yet, despite significant advancements in traditional computing, many workplace activities---such as writing emails, analyzing data, or creating presentations---are difficult to ``codify''---and have therefore defied automation.